 Hashmat Rohian,MSc, FnEng, CISSP, PMP, CFE, ACP, TOGAF, Lean Six Sigma

-Hashmat is the Senior Director and Managing Enterprise Architect at The Co-operators Group.
+Hashmat is the Assistant Vice President & Managing Enterprise Architect at The Co-operators Group.
 For over 10 years he has effectively led initiatives that have involved rapid advancement in data, analytics, digital, and business leadership.
 As a technology enthusiast and lean startup evangelist, he is renowned for building a “never rest, kill complexity and care more” culture that manages existing technical debt and prepares the organization for future disruptions by leveraging emerging business models and digital ecosystems.
 Hashmat is a published data science, IT, and agile delivery practitioner and academician with over 5 years teaching and curriculum development experience at colleges and universities in Canada.
 He has also organized conferences and workshops, and been interviewed on print, radio, social media and TV as an analytics expert.

 Matthew Tenney, Phd, MA